samkasman/macOS-Dotfiles/README.md

 Provides prompts and menus that guide you through the automated setup of:

-- Your `hostname` -- who you appear to be
+- `hostname` -- who you appear to be
-- Your `ssh` key -- how you authenticate
+- `ssh` key -- how you authenticate
 - My preferred macOS `System Preferences`
 - My home directory structure
 	- `~/Code` (...Code)